 Log in to your site and navigate to the Settings block and select Joule grader.

-The Joule Grader page opens where you can view and navigate through assignments that have been graded.
+In the Joule Grader you can view and navigate through assignments that have been graded.
 You can also see comments from the teacher and make comments in return.
+To maximize the use of the two pane view, click and drag on the sliding bar that separates the panes.
+This is not a sticky setting.

 You can navigate through graded assignments using the left/right arrows or drop-down menu at the top right.

-Comments from the teacher and comments made by the user are listed below the grade.
-You can make comments and submit them by entering text into the box and clicking Add.
+You can make comments and submit them by entering text into the box and clicking Save Comment.
 The comment will post in the list above.
+You can also find this conversation in the Submission comments area within the activity.

 Reports allow a user (student, teacher and administrator) to view data about activity in a course or group of courses that is relevant to them.
 There are six categories of reports in Joule 2, each with a number of reports: